- Who can use it?

-Navigate to General Settings > Template Management to see a list of custom contracts that have been created and made available to your organisation.
+Navigate to Content Management> Templates to see a list of custom contracts that have been created and made available to your organisation.

 You can view, edit or clone or delete any of these contracts.
 Please note that these are your live contract templates that can be selected when issuing contracts to employees.